 Packard is a proud mother of two who loves mystery books, jogging, and dancing.

-Packard, B. W. (2015).
+Just released: Packard, B. W. (2016).
 Successful STEM Mentoring Initiatives for Underrepresented Students: Research-Based Guide for Faculty and Administrators.
 Stylus Publishing.

 Inside Higher Ed Piece on Faculty Mentoring